hashicorp/terraform-provider-aws/website/docs/r/rds_cluster.html.markdown

 * `deletion_protection` - (Optional) If the DB instance should have deletion protection enabled.
 The database can't be deleted when this value is set to `true`.
 The default is `false`.
 * `enable_http_endpoint` - (Optional) Enable HTTP endpoint (data API).
 Only valid when `engine_mode` is set to `serverless`.
 * `enabled_cloudwatch_logs_exports` - (Optional) Set of log types to export to cloudwatch.
 If omitted, no logs will be exported.
 The following log types are supported: `audit`, `error`, `general`, `slowquery`, `postgresql` (PostgreSQL).
+* `engine` - (Optional) The name of the database engine to be used for this DB cluster.
+Defaults to `aurora`.
+Valid Values: `aurora`, `aurora-mysql`, `aurora-postgresql`
 * `engine_mode` - (Optional) The database engine mode.
 Valid values: `global` (only valid for Aurora MySQL 1.21 and earlier), `multimaster`, `parallelquery`, `provisioned`, `serverless`.
 Defaults to: `provisioned`.
 See the [RDS User Guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/aurora-serverless.html) for limitations when using `serverless`.
 * `engine_version` - (Optional) The database engine version.
 Updating this argument results in an outage.
 See the [Aurora MySQL](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Updates.html) and [Aurora Postgres](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraPostgreSQL.Updates.html) documentation for your configured engine to determine this value.
 For example with Aurora MySQL 2, a potential value for this argument is `5.7.mysql_aurora.2.03.2`.
-* `engine` - (Optional) The name of the database engine to be used for this DB cluster.
-Defaults to `aurora`.
-Valid Values: `aurora`, `aurora-mysql`, `aurora-postgresql`
+The value can contain a partial version where supported by the API.
+The actual engine version used is returned in the attribute `engine_version_actual`, [defined below](#engine_version_actual).
 * `final_snapshot_identifier` - (Optional) The name of your final DB snapshot when this DB cluster is deleted.
 If omitted, no final snapshot will be made.
 * `global_cluster_identifier` - (Optional) The global cluster identifier specified on [`aws_rds_global_cluster`](/docs/providers/aws/r/rds_global_cluster.html).
 * `iam_database_authentication_enabled` - (Optional) Specifies whether or mappings of AWS Identity and Access Management (IAM) accounts to database accounts is enabled.
 Please see [AWS Documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/UsingWithRDS.IAMDBAuth.html) for availability and limitations.